p2js/propositional/README.md

 // "(b ⇒ (b ∧ c))"
 ```

-- `simplify` will simplify a formula according to properties of connectives, including recursive simplifying for syntactically equivalent expressions:
+- `simplify` will simplify a formula according to certain equivalences with connectives and constants, including recursive simplifying for syntactically equivalent expressions:

 ```js
 new propositional.Formula("((a | c) & (a | !!c)) | (!b & !!b)").simplify().toString();